 - Translate user-generated content such as customer reviews

 - Communicate with your customer in their own language by adding multilingual support to your customer support processes.
 See the customer support page for more details.

-If you manage your own ecommerce site, you can integrate the Translator API for total control over the translation user experience.
-For instance, you can choose what elements get translated, and how the customer chooses to view translations—by element, page, etc. By integrating the Translator API into your business intelligence tools, you can also perform advanced multilingual customer support analysis.
+If you manage your own ecommerce site, you can integrate Translator for total control over the translation user experience.
+For instance, you can choose what elements get translated, and how the customer chooses to view translations—by element, page, etc. By integrating Translator into your business intelligence tools, you can also perform advanced multilingual customer support analysis.

-If you sell your products through a third-party ecommerce platform that has integrated the Translator API, you may already have access to instant translation.
+If you sell your products through a third-party ecommerce platform that has integrated Translator, you may already have access to instant translation.
 Consult your web platform’s help information to learn more.
 Platforms such as Etsy have integrated Translator to give third party sellers access to Translator’s instant machine translation to sell their products across the globe.